Codecademy/docs/content/general/concepts/search-algorithms/search-algorithms.md

   - 'paths/data-science'
 ---

-A **search algorithm** is a type of algorithm used in artificial intelligence to find the best or most optimal solution to a problem by exploring a set of possible solutions, also called a _search space_.
+A **search algorithm** is a type of algorithm used in artificial intelligence to find the best or most optimal solution to a problem by exploring a set of possible solutions, also called a search space.
 A search algorithm filters through a large number of possibilities to find a solution that works best for a given set of constraints.

-Search algorithms typically operate by organizing the search space into a particular type of graph, commonly a tree, and evaluate the best score, or _cost_, of traversing each branch of the tree.
+Search algorithms typically operate by organizing the search space into a particular type of graph, commonly a tree, and evaluate the best score, or cost, of traversing each branch of the tree.
 A solution is a path from the start state to the goal state that optimizes the cost given the parameters of the implemented algorithm.

 Search algorithms are typically organized into two categories:

-- **Uninformed Search**: algorithms that are general purpose traversals of the state space or search tree without any information about how good a state is.
+- Uninformed Search: Algorithms that are general purpose traversals of the state space or search tree without any information about how good a state is.
 These are also referred to as blind search algorithms.

-- **Informed Search**: algorithms that have information about the goal during the traversal, allowing the search to prioritize its expansion toward the goal state instead of exploring directions that may yield a favorable cost but don't lead to the goal, or global optimum.
-By including extra rules that aid in estimating the location of the goal (known as _heuristics_) informed search algorithms can be more computationally efficient when searching for a path to the goal state.
+- Informed Search: Algorithms that have information about the goal during the traversal, allowing the search to prioritize its expansion toward the goal state instead of exploring directions that may yield a favorable cost but don't lead to the goal, or global optimum.
+By including extra rules that aid in estimating the location of the goal (known as heuristics) informed search algorithms can be more computationally efficient when searching for a path to the goal state.

 ## Types of Search Algorithms